 Why is Blackjack Called Blackjack?

-If you play blackjack, chances are you haven’t given much consideration to why the game is called blackjack.
-This is why.
+If you play blackjack, chances are you haven’t considered why the game is called blackjack.
+The following is why.

 When “21” arrived in the United States, casinos needed the means to promote the game.
 As a result, they introduced bonus payments, such as one that paid out more if a blackjack (a jack of spades or clubs) was dealt with an ace of spades.